Billionaire (song): Background and development

 When Mars first showed McCoy the hook, the latter decided to decline the collaboration, saying to him: "Dude, we're in a recession right now.
 I'm gonna get crucified".
 Nevertheless, when McCoy later returned home, he realized the track "had potential".
 From then on, the rapper began writing his verses with "goofy humor and flashes of political conscience" that "counterbalanced the hook's materialism".
 McCoy claimed he "made it more relatable".
 McCoy intended to avoid "superficial" lyrics in the song in the wake of an economic recession, and added, "There's something to sing about here; if I was in the position to have a ridiculous amount of money, would I be selfish or selfless?'
 I just took that concept and ran with it".

 According to Mars, he and McCoy "came up" with the song after listening to The Beatles' "Can't Buy Me Love".
 Mars was not supposed to feature on the hook of "Billionaire", however, his "charisma" when he sang it prompted McCoy and the label to keep his vocal after the final version was recorded.
 In a 2025 interview, McCoy stated that he had to push to keep Mars on the track, despite the label's hesitations.
-He revealed that the original "Billionaire" demo the Smeezingtons brought to him included the lyric "standing next to Diddy and the Queen", but he asked Bruno Mars to change it to Oprah, saying he "[didn't] want to sing Diddy's name every night", and Mars agreed.
+He revealed that the original "Billionaire" demo the Smeezingtons brought to him included the lyric "standing next to Diddy and the Queen", but he asked Mars to change it to Oprah, saying he "[didn't] want to sing Diddy's name every night", and Mars agreed.

 On January 28, 2014, Demetrius Proctor filed a lawsuit, claiming to hold the copyright for "Billionaire".
 Proctor alleged he has owned the copyright to the track's music and lyrics since March 31, 2011, though the song was released a year before.
 As evidence, he submitted a United States Copyright Office registration certificate for Frisky Vol. 1 to 30 (Tapes), issued in 2000.
 In the suit, Proctor accused McCoy and Mars of "willful and intentional" infringement of copyright, and sought the destruction of all copies of the recording.
 Proctor claimed he has exclusive rights to reproduce and distribute the song.
 On November 5, 2020 the case was dismissed, without prejudice, since Proctor failure to prosecute.